 Tip Two: DO take care when you water your plants

 Getting water on the leaves or stem of your hosta encourages diseases and illnesses, and it can also encourage bugs like snails or slugs to find your plants.
-This is why you want to water right at the base under the leaves.
+Therefore, you want to water right at the base under the leaves.

 Tip Three: DO consider using a top quality potting soil

-Good potting soil is not cheap, however, it can save you from frustration and possibly losing your plant.
-Good Potting soil will hold the proper amount of water without drying out quickly like the cheap potting mixes.
-Good mixes will have the ability to bind with fertilizer, keeping it more available for the plant instead of simply running out of the bottom of the pot.
+Quality potting soil is not cheap, however, it can save you from frustration and possibly losing your plant.
+Good potting soil will hold the proper amount of water without drying out quickly, like the cheap potting mixes.
+These mixes will bind with fertilizer, keeping it more available for the plant instead of simply running out of the bottom of the pot.

 Tip Four: DON’T put your hostas under incandescent light bulbs

 The heat given off by incandescent light bulbs can cause your hosta’s leaves to dry out and wilt.
-You should keep them away from these types of light if at all possible or limit their exposure.
+You should keep them away from this type of light or limit their exposure.
 This will help to keep your hostas as healthy as possible.

 Tip Five: DON’T let the roots choke the plant